Adaptive Model-Predictive Control of a Soft Continuum Robot Using a Physics-Informed Neural Network Based on Cosserat Rod Theory: Cosserat Rod Model --- Local-Frame Formulation

 \section{Cosserat Rod Model --- Local-Frame Formulation}

 This section presents a numerical approach derived from an \ac{ocp}, but not based on single-shooting, to solve the Cosserat rod \ac{pde}.
 Instead, the continuity equation is discretized using the implicit midpoint rule.
 This is achieved via a \ac{cas} that allows for symbolic manipulation and differentiation of the obtained equations.
 Consequently, the \ac{ocp} becomes a set of nonlinear equations representing the boundary values and continuity constraints.
 A fully implicit state-space model is thereby obtained, which will later serve as a loss function for the training of the \ac{ddpinn}.
-However, for simulation purposes and analysis it is more convenient to transform the system into an explicit first-order model of the form $\dot{\state} = \bs{f}(\state, \bs{u}, \parameterCosserat)$ with states $\state$, input $\bs{u}$ and partially unknown parameters $\parameterCosserat$ of the \underline{c}ontinuum \underline{r}obot.
+However, for simulation and analysis, it is more convenient to transform the system into an explicit first-order model of the form $\diff{\state}{t} = \bs{f}(\state, \bs{u}, \parameterCosserat)$ with states $\state$, input $\bs{u}$ and partially unknown parameters $\parameterCosserat$ of the \underline{c}ontinuum \underline{r}obot.
 Moreover, a state-space model applied in estimation and control requires a function $\bs{h}$ that describes its outputs $\bs{y}$.
 Both the state and output equations are derived using symbolic computation.
-This allows for the application of any standard solver such as Matlab's \texttt{ode15s}, which is suitable for stiff \acp{ivp}.
+This allows for the application of any standard solver, such as Matlab's \texttt{ode15s}, which is suitable for stiff \acp{ivp}.
 In contrast to the fixed time step used in the \ac{bdf} method for single shooting, these solvers employ variable time steps, thereby achieving higher accuracy.
 This is especially important if high input dynamics are considered.

-The following section provides a brief review of the Cosserat rod theory, including actuation (Sec.~\ref{sec_cosserat_actuation}) and gravitational loads (Sec.~\ref{sec_cosserat_gravitation}).
+Sec.~\ref{sec_cosserat_rod_theory} provides a brief review of the Cosserat rod theory, followed by actuation (Sec.~\ref{sec_cosserat_actuation}) and gravitational loads (Sec.~\ref{sec_cosserat_gravitation}).
 Thereafter, the applied numeric method is elaborated (Sec.~\ref{sec_collocation_method}).
 The spatially discretized model is reformulated to a state-space model consisting of explicit state and output equations (Sec.~\ref{sec_state_space} and Sec.~\ref{sec_output_models}).
-Lastly, the Jacobian of the state equations is derived , and a brief investigation of the linearized model is conducted before we continue to the parameter identification (Sec.~\ref{sec_linerarization}).
+Lastly, the Jacobian of the state equations is derived, and a brief investigation of the linearized model is conducted before we continue to the parameter identification (Sec.~\ref{sec_linerarization}).
+An overview of symbols and operators is provided in Table~\ref{tab:symbols}.